““A conscientious junior with a real eye for detail.”

 Chambers & Partners 2018

-Annabel specialises in public and regulatory law, in particular, in healthcare and mental capacity law.
+Annabel specialises in public law and human rights, in particular, in healthcare and mental capacity law.
 She also accepts instructions in commercial and construction law.

 As a public lawyer, her broad experience encompasses areas such as: judicial review, human rights, mental capacity, mental health, inquests, education, information rights, community care, healthcare, immigration and public international law.
 Annabel regularly appears in a wide range of courts and tribunals, including the High Court.

 Annabel regularly appears in inquests including those concerning Article 2 ECHR.
-Recent appearances include:
+Her work includes: